YatFungLoo/Union-Find-in-Cpp/README.md

-# Simple Union Find Alogrithm Implementation in C++
+# Simple Union Find Algorithm Implementation in C++

+Union Find is a basic algorithm built on using array, combining two operations 1) union and 2) find.

+## Introduction

+This is a simple implementation using sit-indexed array `id[]`.
+This is implemented as a practice for to further my understanding on graph's depth first search as their ideas are somewhat related.

+## Quick Union Find

+TODO: what is quick union / find

 ## To run the code